nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## 7. Saving the Data
 **SLAM** data is saved in the hard disk automatically after you exit the program.
 There is no need to save manually.

+> 🚨 WARNING: Do not edit this save file!
+It might cause the save data to be corrupt and cause errors when starting **SLAM** again.

 [Back to table of contents](#table-of-contents)

+---

 ## 8. FAQ

 >**Q**: How do I transfer my data to another computer?
 >
->**A**: You can transfer your data to another computer by copying the `data` folder found in the directory where SLAM was used, and pasting it in the directory of the device where **SLAM** is intended to be run.
+>**A**: You can transfer your data to another computer by copying the `data` folder found in the directory where **SLAM** was used, and pasting it in the directory of the device where **SLAM** is intended to be run.

->**Q**: Can I delete all members from my current roster using `delete all`?
->
->**A**: The current verson of **SLAM** (2.0) does not allow for this.
-We are working on this on a future update for v2.1.

->**Q**: Will deleting a member from my roster remove that member from all tasks he/she is assigned to?
->
->**A**: SLAM 2.0 does not support this functionality and we are working on a fix for this for our v2.1 update.
-Hang on tight in the meanwhile and ensure your members produce work for you before kicking them out! 😉

 [Back to table of contents](#table-of-contents)

+---

 ## 9. Command Summary